 Along the wall we also created a faux molding using 1×3 wood planks and a small shelf at top for resting artwork and other necessities.
 I’m already imagining how pretty this will be with strands of garland during the holidays.
 We followed this tutorial pretty much to a T for installing the molding on the wall, leaving out the top square for simplicity.
 It is one of the easiest projects we’ve done yet and makes a huge statement on the wall.
 We measured, had the wood cut and nailed it into the wall.
 I knew I wanted a big graphic wall paper on top, thankfully the texture/pattern combo really makes the room spring to life.

 The wallpaper we chose is this PALMS print from Chasing Paper.
 It is removable which makes it an easy switch if our style changes and we want to replace it someday, or if we ever decide to sell the house.
-I’ve now put up all 3 types of wallpaper in this house and it’s been a fun experiment working with all three: water based, glue based and this temporary version which goes on as easy as contact paper (remember when we made our own wall paper from contact paper?).
+I’ve now put up all 3 types of wallpaper in this house and it’s been a fun experiment working with all three: water based, glue based and this temporary version which goes on as easy as contact paper (remember how we made our own wallpaper from contact paper?).
 Let me assure you… this one looks much, much nicer.
 I was surprised by the thickness and awesome quality coming from something non-permanent.

 If you’d like to try your hand at hanging the wallpaper Chasing Paper is offering my readers a discount code 10% off any style on their site.
 So nice!
 Just use code ASR for 10% off when checking out.

 The graphic punch this wallpaper brings is great fun and really sets the stage for a space that looks complete!
 All without the age old (what to hang above the sofa???) issue.